sam0x17/macro_magic/README.md

   something you are importing, you will get a compiler error (this is good, though).

 These are just _some_ of the capabilities of `macro_magic` 🪄

+## Limitations

+One thing that `macro_magic` _doesn't_ provide is the ability to build up state information across multiple macro invocations, however this problem can be tackled effectively using the [outer macro pattern](https://www.youtube.com/watch?v=aEWbZxNCH0A).
+There is also my (deprecated but functional) [macro_state](https://crates.io/crates/macro_state) crate, which relies on some incidental features of the rust compiler that could be removed in the future.

+Note that the transition from 0.1.x6 to 0.2.0 of `macro_magic` removed and/or re-wrote a number of features that relied on a non-future-proof behavior of writing/reading files from the `OUT_DIR`.
+Versions of `macro_magic` >= 0.2.0 are completely future-proof and safe, however features that provided the ability to enumerate all the `#[export_tokens]` calls in a namespace have been removed.
+The proper way to do this is with the outer macro pattern, mentioned above.